wso2-extensions/esb-connector-servicenow/docs/aggregate.md

 **Properties**
 * tableName: Name of the data retrieving table
-* apiVersion: Optional api version to be embeded in the URL
+* apiVersion: Optional api version to be embeded in the url
 * sysparmAvgFields: A comma-separated list of fields for which to calculate the average value
 * sysparmMinFields: A comma-separated list of fields for which to calculate the minimum value
 * sysparmMaxFields: A comma-separated list of fields for which to calculate the maximum value